The BEST ceiling fans are those that are hidden in plain sight…

 While the ceiling in this space is white, and the fan black, the color of the fan picks up many of the other design elements in the space.
 The door, shelving, rug and furniture are also black so that on the whole, the fan doesn’t stick out AT ALL.

-The fan blends in with the space seamlessly.
+The fan blends in with the room seamlessly.
 She also chooses a relatively modern, simple, basic fan for this space.
 No special design statement made.
 In short, it’s perfect.

 Rule #2 – Avoid the boob/fan combo at ALL COST.